dmacvicar/dmacvicar.github.io.old/_posts/2006-07-28-qt-for-java.markdown

 layout: post
 title: Qt for Java
 date: '2006-07-28'
+categories:
+  - Journal
 tags:
-- newkde
-- newsuse
+  - KDE
-- suse
+  - SUSE
 ---

 Still in Boston.
 WIll told me during the breakfast that [Qt for Java development][1] Tech Preview was released.
 It features nice stuff like coexistence between C++ and Java code and [Eclipse integration][2].
 Great news, especially this quote: